hashicorp/terraform-provider-aws/website/docs/r/dx_gateway_association_proposal.html.markdown

 The latter case is useful when a previous proposal has been accepted and deleted by AWS.
 The `aws_dx_gateway_association_proposal` resource will then represent a pseudo-proposal for the same Direct Connect Gateway and associated gateway.
+If no previous proposal is available, use a tool like [`uuidgen`](http://manpages.ubuntu.com/manpages/bionic/man1/uuidgen.1.html) to generate a new random pseudo-proposal ID.